 Situated along the country’s iconic bay, Kotor is home to the country’s most iconic Old Town.
 The historic walled city is a dizzying labyrinth of pedestrian corridors where churches, squares, restaurants and shops are connected via a maze of winding passageways.
 I’ve visited twice now, and I still find myself turned around.
 Kotor’s central location on the the Bay of Kotor makes it an ideal base for day trips around the region.
 A quick 30-minute drive whisks visitors away to secluded coves, blue grottos, tiny villages and vibrant waterfronts on the Lustica Peninsula.

 Yup, Montenegro has a Blue Grotto.
-There are group tours and private boats that can be booked from Zanjice Beach.
+Group tours and private boats can be booked from Zanjice Beach.
 If you can splurge, opt for a private boat so you can visit without other tourists in the sea cave.
-Similar to the blue grottoes in Croatia and Greece, it's a stunning place to swim when the water glows.
+Similar to the blue grottoes in Croatia and Greece, it’s a stunning place to swim when the water glows.

 CLIMB THE KOTOR CITY WALLS